Session Logo

 • Strategy development and execution.

 If you find yourself in a coaching relationship, reflect on what you spend time talking about.
 Do you talk about topics covering your mental health, your ability to navigate relationships and/or issues regarding your private life?
 Or do you mainly spend time on professional issues, such as communication skills at work, strategic decision-making and/or how to grow as a professional?
-If you are primarily talking about private life matters - then it might be more like therapy (or life coaching).
+If you are primarily talking about private life matters - then it might be that you are wanting therapy rather than coaching.
+If you are meeting with a therapist, but find yourself wanting more help in building skills to navigate your professional life, you might want to consider working with a business coach.
+Choosing the appropriate professional to work with you will help you be more successful in achieving your goals, whether they are professional or personal.

-Time Spent Dealing with the Past Versus the Present Moment
+3. Time Spent Dealing with the Past Versus the Present Moment and the Future

-Therapy and mental health counselling may focus on past traumas and issues to help the client change self-destructive habits, repair and improve relationships and work through painful feelings.
-In therapy sessions it is normal to discuss and analyze the past, with the hope of resolving past issues and identifying patterns that may hold the client back.
+Therapy sometimes focuses on past issues to help the client change self-destructive habits, repair and improve relationships and work through painful feelings.
+In therapy sessions it is normal to discuss and analyze the past, with the plan of resolving past issues and identifying ways that they may be contributing to current patterns of thinking, feeling and behaving.

-On the other hand, business coaching generally focuses on the present moment and future outcomes.
-For example, a business coach can help the client to achieve long-term career goals, and help them execute on yearly progression growth.
-To achieve this, the coach needs to assess where the client currently is at, and plan out the next steps to achieve success.
+On the other hand, business coaching generally focuses on the present moment and future outcomes, especially the solutions focused coaches.
+For example, a business coach can help the client to achieve long-term career goals, and help them execute on yearly professional growth.
+To achieve this, the coach needs to assess where the client currently is at, and help plan out the next steps to achieve success.

-However, a coach may sometimes ask questions about the past or a therapist will sometimes focus on the future.
-For example, a coach might help identify barriers for success by helping the client understand how hanging on to mindsets from the past hinders them in reaching their future goals.
-And the therapist may also ask questions about the future, and help identify and visualize a wanted future.
+To be clear, a coach may sometimes ask questions about the past and a therapist will sometimes focus on the future.
+For example, a coach might help identify barriers for success by helping the client understand how holding on to mindsets from the past hinders them in reaching their future goals.
+And the therapist may help clients identify and visualize goals for the future.
+Thus, this is not a rigid difference but a slightly different emphasis that can differentiate the two.

-If you’re a business coach, you may have experienced slipping into the ‘’red zone’’ with a client who may be experiencing mental health struggles.
+If you’re a business coach, you may have had a time when coaching started to feel more like therapy with a client experiencing mental health struggles.
 If this sounds familiar, ask yourself the following questions:

 • Do you feel like your client’s therapist rather than their coach?

-• Does your client exhibit symptoms of depression, anxiety, OCD, or any other disorder?
-And if so, is this preventing them from receiving optimal coaching?
+• Does your client report feelings of depression, anxiety or any other disorder?
+Does it seem to be interfering with their functioning?
+Is it preventing them from receiving optimal coaching?

-• Does your client have difficulty concentrating on tasks, and seems preoccupied with worries?
+• Does your client have difficulty concentrating on tasks, and seem preoccupied with worries?

 • Does your client lean on you for emotional support?